 Questions or concerns regarding the violation of these rules may be directed to email@example.com.
 Note that while the identity of the source will be protected, the Registrar will not accept anonymous complaints.

 At the close of the polls, the Registrar will validate all ballots cast, and ensure any voter identity information is separated from the ballot.
 Invalid ballots will be set aside and reported as spoiled ballots.
-A valid ballot is a ballot where the student email address used for ballot distribution, the ID number provided, and birthdate provided, match the records on file with the NLC Registrar.
+A valid ballot is a ballot where the email address used for ballot distribution, the ID number provided, and birthdate (students only) provided, match the records on file with the NLC Registrar.

 Voters will only be able to submit their ballot once.
 Ballots may not be recalled or reissued once cast.
 Voters that believe their ballot has been cast by someone else should contact the NLC Registrar.